This is the second in our series on New Year’s Marketing Resolutions. If you missed the first, read it here.

 Often providing just a little extra can go a long way.
 When you order products from a new company and open the box to find a couple of extra items they threw in as nice freebies, it feels good!
 You’re much more likely to buy from that company again.

 Freebies aren’t your only option here though.
 Providing handwritten thank you notes can also personalize your brand.
 For B2B brands, taking customers out to a nice dinner when you visit their town can create a strong connection.

 Chewy, an online store for pets, made a fan for life when they responded to a customer service inquiry by not only resolving the issue, but also sending over a drawing of the customer’s dogs, complete with a cute pun.

 This doesn’t have to be expensive.
-Getting creative, showing some personality, and giving your customers a reason to care can go a long way toward earning loyalty.
+Getting creative with your customer marketing efforts can go a long way toward earning loyalty.